 Reports to: Chief Development Officer

-The Grant Writer will be responsible for managing all aspects of the organization’s $2M+ grants program.
+The Grants Manager will be responsible for managing all aspects of the organization’s $2M+ grants program.
 The Grants Manager will be principally responsible for ensuring that the organization’s submissions, including proposals, letters of intent and reports, meet funder requirements and are of the highest quality.
-The Grants Manager will work to craft compelling grant proposals and other content to communicate The San Francisco Child Abuse Prevention Center’s mission and programs to public and private foundations as well as, on occasion, public bids for contracts resulting in five and six figure gifts.
+The Grants Manager will work to craft compelling grant proposals and other content to communicate The San Francisco Child Abuse Prevention Center’s mission and programs to public and private foundations, as well as, on occasion, public bids for contracts resulting in five and six figure gifts.
 As needed, the Grants Manager will also coordinate the activities of a small team of consulting grant writers The Grants Manager represents the Prevention Center in all fundraising material and by attending meetings and events when expected.
 This position works closely with the Executive Director, Senior Management Team and program staff.
 The work schedule will be the equivalent of a 30 to 40 hour per week and will be a discussion with the final candidate.

-- Writing: Draft clear and compelling grant proposals, letters of intent, and budgets, grant reports, and related fundraising materials that persuasively communicate agency mission and programming.
+- Draft clear and compelling grant proposals, letters of intent, and budgets, grant reports, and related fundraising materials that persuasively communicate the agency’s mission and programming.

 - Draft Executive Director Report for the Board on a bi-monthly basis.